carlislerainey/carlislerainey.github.io/_includes/_unpublished.md

 - "Transformation-Induced Bias: Unbiased Coefficients Do Not Imply Unbiased Quantities of Interest."
 Invitation to revise and resubmit to *Political Analysis*.
 [[Paper](../papers/bias.pdf)]
 [[GitHub](https://github.com/carlislerainey/transformation-induced-bias)]
 - "Unreliable Inferences about Unobservable Processes: A Critique of Partial Observability Models."
 With Robert Jackson.
+Invitation to revise and resubmit to *Political Science Research and Methods*.
 [[Paper](../papers/unreliable.pdf)]
 [[GitHub](https://github.com/carlislerainey/Unreliable)]
 - "When BLUE Is Not Best: Non-Normal Errors and the Linear Model."
 With Daniel K. Baissa.
+Invitation to revise and resubmit to *Political Science Research and Methods*.
 [[Paper](../papers/heavy-tails.pdf)]
 [[GitHub](https://github.com/carlislerainey/heavy-tails)]